 Myth 58: RVers Prefer Their Own Facilities Over Campground Facilities

-Truth: Using your own bathroom and shower isn’t always the first option, especially if you are camping without full hookups.
+Truth: Using your own bathroom and shower isn’t always preferred, especially if you aren’t camping with full hookups.
 That Good Sam user survey revealed that nearly 40% of respondents prefer campgrounds with nice showers.
 But, on the flip side, dirty bathrooms and lack of showers were dealbreakers for many RVers.

 Myth 59: RV Campgrounds Are Difficult to Navigate